oasis-tcs/odata-specs/odata-data-aggregation-ext/7 Examples.md

     <edm:ReturnType Type="Collection(Edm.EntityType)"/>
 </edm:Function>
 ```
-The function takes the name of a numeric property as a parameter, retains those entities that topcount also would retain, and replaces the remaining entities by a single aggregated entity, where only the numeric property has a defined value being the aggregated value over those remaining entities:
+The function retains those entities that `topcount` also would retain, and replaces the remaining entities by a single aggregated entity, where only the numeric property has a value, which is the sum over those remaining entities:
 ```
 GET /service/Sales?$apply=groupby((Customer/Country,Product/Name),
                          aggregate(Amount with sum as Total))
                   /groupby((Customer/Country),
-                           Self.TopCountAndBalance(Count=1,Property='Total'))
+                           Self.TopCountAndRemainder(Count=1,Property='Total'))
 ```
 results in
 ```